Affiliate Disclosure

 The Magic Mouse's charging port is under the mouse The Magic Mouse's charging port is under the mouse

-The Magic Trackpad can connect via Bluetooth or a Lightning cable and uses taptic engines to simulate a click.
+The Magic Trackpad can connect via Bluetooth or a USB-C cable and uses taptic engines to simulate a click.
 The entire surface of the trackpad is "clickable" and doesn't physically move when pressed.
 The taptic engine vibrates during operation to fool users into thinking the device actually clicked.

 The Magic Mouse is a small classically-designed mouse that uses touch-sensitive glass for input.
 Rather than having traditional mouse buttons, the entire top front of the mouse is clickable, and each side can recognize when pressed to simulate right and left clicks.
 Instead of a scroll wheel, the Magic Mouse uses a touch surface that users can swipe on.